Beach 36th Street station

-The Beach 36th Street station (signed as Beach 36th Street–Edgemere) is a local station on the IND Rockaway Line of the New York City Subway.
+The Beach 36th Street station (signed as Beach 36th Street–Edgemere) is a station on the IND Rockaway Line of the New York City Subway.
 The station is located at the intersection of Beach 36th Street and Rockaway Freeway in Edgemere, Queens.
 It is served by the A train at all times.

 History

 This station was originally opened on June 21, 1895, as part of Long Island Rail Road's Far Rockaway Branch and later as a trolley stop of the Ocean Electric Railway, which was designed to accommodate guests of the former Edgemere Hotel.
 It was relocated 600 feet east of its former location in August 1940.
 The elevated station was opened on April 10, 1942.
 The station was purchased by New York City on October 3, 1955, along with the rest of the Rockaway Beach Branch and Far Rockaway Branch west of Far Rockaway, after a fire on the line's crossing over Jamaica Bay in 1950.
 Now operated by the New York City Transit Authority, it reopened as a subway station along the IND Rockaway Line on June 28, 1956.

 As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.
 The MTA had previously secured an easement for a transit plaza and associated space outside the station.